 Speculation as to why ranges from the price tag (this wasn’t exactly a time when Walt Disney World management was throwing money around) to fears about a backlash over Time Racers to the economy.
 Irrespective of why, Spaceship Earth instead received a more modest refurbishment a little over a decade ago and while that wasn’t exactly well-received by fans, it was certainly a more welcome change in keeping with the spirit and mission of EPCOT Center than Time Racers would’ve been.

-The latest round of Spaceship Earth rumors first came onto our radar last fall when WDWNT reported that Spaceship Earth would be overhauled, with all scenes being refreshed prior to the Industrial Revolution and more significant changes for the scenes following that.
+The latest round of Spaceship Earth rumors first came onto our radar last fall with reports that Spaceship Earth would be overhauled, and all scenes refreshed prior to the Industrial Revolution, plus more significant changes for the scenes following that.
 They also indicated that 180top would be drastically reimagined utilizing the latest in projection mapping tech.

-Following that, WDWNT elaborated upon the rumor, stating that it’d be a 2-year closure with the aforementioned show scene changes, plus track replacement and extended track layout, new load and unload stations, and a new post show.
+Following that, more rumors surfaced that it’d be a 2-year closure with the aforementioned show scene changes, plus track replacement and extended track layout, new load and unload stations, and a new post show.
 This caught our attention, and we were intrigued…but that’s still about it.

 The future of Epcot is in flux with many new and reimagined attraction concepts being pitched.
 Given that Siemens pulled out as corporate sponsor a year before and the attraction was closed and visibly leaking water around this same time, it made sense that a refurbishment would be on the horizon.
 It also made sense that Imagineering would pitch some ambitious options.
 It didn’t mean Walt Disney World management would bite on the more extreme proposals.

 In the last month, the Spaceship Earth overhaul rumor has picked up steam as other insiders have lent more credence to it.
-In particular, posts by marni1971 on the WDWMagic thread about the topic have largely corroborated the WDWNT articles.
+In particular, posts by marni1971 on the WDWMagic thread about the topic corroborated by various articles.

 For those who don’t follow rumors for sport, marni1971 is Martin, creator of the exceptional videos about Walt Disney World history, and he’s highly credible.
 To protect his sources, Martin has a certain cryptic and piecemeal posting style.
 It can be frustrating to those who aren’t invested in watching rumors develop over time, but it’s necessary and understandable.